Set a Data Quality Warning

 - Enable the warning.

 - Set the visibility level.
-(Older dialogs have a checkbox for high visibility)
+(Older versions of the dialogs have a checkbox for high visibility.)

-- (Optional) Enter a message to display to users.
+- If desired, enter a message for users to see in the warning details if the extract refresh or flow run fails.
 You can format the text in a message with bold, underline, and italics, and include a link or an image.
 To see text formatting tips, click the information (i) icon above the Save button.

 - Click Save.

-- For all asset types except columns: Select the More actions menu (. . .) next to the data asset and select Quality Warning.
+- Select the actions menu (. . .) next to the extract data source or flow you want to create a warning for, and then select the appropriate option:

 - Click Save.